 Now Trees for Life is aiming to persuade other landowners to help implement the same model.
-In the Affric Highlands, for example, it has begun work with two landowners as part of a 30-year initiative to bring together communities, businesses and landowners to restore woodland, peatland and riverside habitats.
-The charity provides landowners with a free ecological survey to help identify the highest ecological priorities for rewilding interventions.
-And it has put them in touch with intermediaries like Finance Earth and Zulu Ecosystems, who can conduct a carbon credit analysis, guide them through the validation process, and connect the landowners up with investors looking for high-integrity land restoration schemes.
+In the Affric Highlands, for example, it has begun work with two landowners as part of a 30-year initiative to bring together communities, businesses and landowners He says there also needs to be more alignment to restore woodland, peatland and riverside habitats. between what investors expect and what rewilding The charity provides landowners with a free ecological projects can deliver.
+"There's all this interest from survey to help identify the highest ecological priorities financial investors in natural capital, but it's not clear where investor expectations lie when it comes to rates for rewilding interventions.
+And it has put them in of return and whether these are realistic," he explains. touch with intermediaries like Finance Earth and Zulu Ecosystems, who can conduct a carbon credit analysis, Scale is another issue.
+"Investors come to us and they want to spend £10 million, when we could often use guide them through the validation process, and connect the landowners up with investors looking for highmore like £150,000."
+A wonderful problem to have, if integrity land restoration schemes. together we can navigate a way through.